-Laura Tuttle married in February of 1914 to Henry Richardson Hallett, a paper and twine dealer.
-After their marriage, they lived in Brookline.
-Elizabeth Tuttle moved soon thereafter, also to Brookline.
+Laura Tuttle married in February of 1884 to Henry Richardson Hallett, a paper and twine dealer.
+After their marriage, they lived briefly at 321 Commonwealth with her mother, and then moved to Harvard Street in Brookline.
+Elizabeth Tuttle moved at about the same time to Davis Street in Brookline.

-By the 1884-1885 winter season, 321 Commonwealth was the home of Mrs. Elizabeth Bishop (Beals) Kendall, widow of merchant Isaac Kendall and daughter of William Beals, co-founder of the Boston Post.
+On September 15, 1884, 321 Commonwealth was purchased from Henry Tuttle’s estate and from Elizabeth Tuttle and Laura (Tuttle) Hallett, as his heirs, by Elizabeth Bishop (Beals) Kendall, the widow of merchant Isaac Kendall and the daughter of William Beals, co-founder of the Boston Post.
 In 1881, she had lived at 123 Commonwealth.
-She is shown as the owner of 321 Commonwealth on the 1888, 1895, and 1898 Bromley maps, and was the assessed owner through 1902.

-She continued to live there during the 1894-1895 season, but moved thereafter.
+Elizabeth Kendall continued to live at 321 Commonwealth during the 1894-1895 season, but moved thereafter.
+She continued to own 321 Commonwealth and lease it to others.

 By the 1899-1900 winter season, 321 Commonwealth was the home of George Nathaniel Dana, a merchant and agent for the Eagle Sugar Refinery, and his wife, Caroline Melissa (Dodge) Dana.
 They previously had lived at 318 Beacon.